Free Birds: Voice cast

-Additional voices by Jeff Biancalana, Jason Finazzo, Jimmy Hayward, and Scott Mosier.
+Additional voices by Jeff Biancalana, Jason Finazzo, Jimmy Hayward, Josh Lawson, and Scott Mosier.

 Production

 Development on the film, originally titled Turkeys, began in June 2009 and physical production began in January 2011.
-John Kricfalusi was involved in early development, and posted the concepts he created for the film on his blog.
+Ren & Stimpy creator John Kricfalusi was involved in early development, and posted the concepts he created for the film on his blog.
 Reel FX and Granat Entertainment launched in 2010, Bedrock Studios (later renamed to Reel FX Animation Studios) to produce sub-$35 million family-oriented projects.
 Ash Brannon was then set to direct the film, but in October 2012, when it was announced that Relativity Media would co-finance, co-produce, and distribute the film, Jimmy Hayward took over the directing position.
-Originally scheduled for November 14, 2014, the film was moved up by a year to November 27, 2013, due to the vacant slot left after the delay of DreamWorks Animation's Mr. Peabody & Sherman.
+Originally scheduled for November 14, 2014, the film was moved up by a year to November 1, 2013, due to the vacant slot left after the delay of DreamWorks Animation's Mr. Peabody & Sherman.
 In March 2013, the film was retitled to Free Birds.